impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-1-content.md

  - the test description is `skip shell completions (fish)`, and
  - we saw in a previous test that shell completions are enabled by `source`ing a script in the `completions/` folder.

-This test ensures that there is no `fish` shell equivalent for the block of code [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L97-L100){:target="_blank" rel="noopener"}, which handles shell completions for all other shell programs.
+This test ensures that there is no `fish` shell equivalent for the block of code [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L97-L100){:target="_blank" rel="noopener" }, which handles shell completions for all other shell programs.

 ### Here strings